zubayr1/pinocchio-official/README.md

 📌 [`no_allocator!`](https://docs.rs/pinocchio/latest/pinocchio/macro.no_allocator.html)

 When writing programs, it can be useful to make sure the program does not attempt to make any allocations.
-For this cases, `pinocchio` includes a [`no_allocator!`](https://docs.rs/pinocchio/latest/pinocchio/macro.no_allocator.html) macro that set a global allocator just panics at any attempt to allocate memory.
+For this cases, `pinocchio` includes a [`no_allocator!`](https://docs.rs/pinocchio/latest/pinocchio/macro.no_allocator.html) macro that sets a global allocator just panics at any attempt to allocate memory.

 To use the `no_allocator!` macro, use the following in your entrypoint definition:
 ```rust